P.L. Light Systems Expert Articles: The Ultimate Guide to Indoor Strawberry Cultivation

 There are two kinds of strawberry cultivars, June-bearing and ever-bearing.

 Junebearing cultivars have a critical photoperiod and are short-day flowering plants.
-Flowering is initiated under daylengths of 8-13 hours and under cool temperatures.
+Flowering is initiated under daylengths of 8-13 hours and cool temperatures.
 If day length or temperatures exceed the maximum, flower initiation stops.

 Light Recommendations